 - Healy Consultants assists in securing corporate finance in the form of a loan, overdraft, or simply preferential credit terms if requested by the Client;

 - There is no limitation on the inflow or outflow of funds for remittances of profits, debt service, capital, capital gains, and returns on intellectual property or imported inputs.
 The Nigerian currency is the Naira and it has a current exchange rate of NGN388 = US$1;

-- As of June 2013, Nigeria is no longer on the FATF blacklist of tax havens.
+- As of June 2013, Nigeria is no longer on the FATF blacklist of tax neutral jurisdictions.
 Consequently, Nigeria banks are not obliged to share customer information with international governments.

 - Healy Consultants will be pleased to open a Nigerian corporate bank account for our Clients.
 Our fee for such service is US$4,950 (without travel).
 Our Client will not have to travel for this engagement.
 It is a time consuming task, Healy Consultants will shelter our Client from the administrative challenges.
 As you can appreciate, it is a difficult task to obtain bank account approval through a newly formed company, when shareholders and directors and bank signatories reside overseas.
 Healy Consultants will prepare a business plan for the bank to optimize the probability of corporate bank account approval;